Frequently Asked Questions

 (4) Universal Solution: Users can login to the console and read digests under Digest/Daily Digest, which provides the same contents as email sent outs.

 - I get digests for more than 200 papers everyday, and I cannot read all of them.
-How can I receive less?
+How can I receive fewer?

 This is the #1 complaint we receive from our daily digest subscribers.